-Minh D. Nguyen, MD, is a surgeon specializing in orthopedic hand surgery and soft tissue and vascular reconstruction.
-He is a member of the Orlando Health Orthopedic Institute and board certified by the Board of Orthopedic Surgery.
+Minh D. Nguyen, MD, is a surgeon specializing in orthopedic hand surgery, micro surgery and soft tissue and vascular reconstruction.
+He is a member of the Orlando Health Jewett Orthopedic Institute and board certified by the Board of Orthopedic Surgery with a certificate of added qualifications in hand surgery.
 He cares for patients with trauma and acute hand and upper extremity conditions.

 An active volunteer, Dr. Nguyen dedicated a year to serving as chief financial officer and a national rider for The Ride for World Health, a nonprofit organization he created during medical school.
 Biking 3,000 miles from San Diego to Virginia Beach, he raised awareness and $80,000 to fight HIV/AIDS and tuberculosis.

 He also served as a team founder and leader for Project Help Haiti, caring for patients and improving the infrastructure for a hospital's surgical operation.
 During this time, he and his team treated victims of the 2010 earthquake that nearly destroyed Haiti.